Timeline of the Fukushima nuclear accident: 3 February

 TEPCO said the radiation level in the containment vessel of reactor 2 at the crippled Fukushima No. 1 power plant was 530 sieverts per hour, the highest recorded level since the triple core meltdown in March 2011.
 This is however the first measurement of the radiation level within the reactor area and as such is likely lower than in the initial period after the meltdown.
 TEPCO also announced that there is a 2-meter hole in a metal grating under the pressure vessel in the reactor's primary containment vessel.

 20 June

 A recent investigation by TEPCO using temperature measurements has determined the probable location of the cores for reactors 1–3.
 They believe that most of the core debris has breached the pressure vessel and lays at the bottom of the containment vessel for reactors 1 and 3, although some debris seems to be lodged in the control rod drive mechanism for reactor 1.
 However, they believe that most debris may remain at the bottom of the pressure vessel for reactor 2.

 19–21 July

 A remote operated robot takes the first pictures of the melted core of reactor 3.
-Some melted material hangs from the control-rod insertion mechanism under the pressure vessel, and there are piles of rocky objects at the bottom of the PCV that are thought to be melted core.
+Some melted material hangs from the control-rod insertion mechanism under the pressure vessel, and there are piles of rocky objects at the bottom of the primary containment vessel that are thought to be melted core.